 Depending on circumstances, and after appropriate training by other archivists, each intern will:

 Desirable Qualifications: Ability to work well with public and staff, and as a team member.
 Good research skills and willingness to learn new skills.
 Enjoy working independently.
 The ability to pay close attention to detail and produce high–quality work is a must.
 Good computer skills, especially in Microsoft Office programs.
 Ability to move boxes that weigh up to 40 lbs.
 Specific experience in archival work is not necessary, but interest in California history and government is encouraged.

 Who May Apply: Applicants must be currently enrolled in a graduate program in history, library science, or related field, be able to make a year commitment (during which their student status must be maintained), and, most importantly, be seriously considering a career in archival work.

-How to Apply: Submit a complete application packet by the July 12 deadline.
+How to Apply: Submit a complete application by the July 17 deadline via the University Enterprises, Inc. website.
 Interested students are welcome to visit the Archives before applying.
 Tours can be arranged through the intern coordinator.